syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 ## Get file path of a linked OLE Object

-The below code snippet demonstrates how to get file path of a linked OLE Object.
+The following code example demonstrates how to get the file path of a linked OLE Object.

 {% tabs %}